SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Other-Plugins/Addons.md

 - [:black_nib: Create your own addons!](#black_nib-create-your-own-addons)

 ## :star: Official Addons

-These addons were developed closely to Slimefun by active members of this project.<br>
+These addons were developed closely to Slimefun by active members of this project.

 We provide support for these on our [Discord Server](https://discord.gg/slimefun) as well!

 Name | Author(s) | Description | Source code | Download